DarkEsteves/IcarusMods/README.md

 --- Dark-WorkShop v1.0
---- 30/11/24
+ 30/11/24
--Initial Version
+- Initial Version

 -----------------------------

 --- Dark-WorkShop v1.1
 7/12/24
--Prices Reduced a bit
+- Prices Reduced a bit
--Lava Backpack now is chargeable in charging station, when charged give Warm Aura -Added a Lantern, animal fat powered, same cost to repair with more power..
+- Lava Backpack now is chargeable in charging station, when charged give Warm Aura
+- Added a Lantern, animal fat powered, same cost to repair with more power..

 ----------------------------